 Don’t overlook the street performers in New Orleans either.
 You will find them everywhere, especially around Jackson Square.
 Some of my most memorable experiences in New Orleans have been centered around the street performers.

 Eat | Where To Get The Best Food In New Orleans

 Really, eat!
-New Orleans is a mecca for great food.
+New Orleans is a mecca for great food, with plenty of the most popular food in America you need to try.
 There are several world-famous chefs that call New Orleans home, but don’t just focus on the famous names, find the little “mom and pop” shops that are popular.
 Make it a point to talk to the locals and go where they go.
 Trust me, you won’t be disappointed.

 Drinks and Best Bars In New Orleans

 New Orleans is known for a party atmosphere, the city is notorious for celebrating, so it only makes sense that drinks are associated with this environment.
 You have to go to Pat O’Brien’s and have an original Hurricane, a drink that originated right here in New Orleans.
 Another local favorite, the Sazerac, not only originated in New Orleans but was America’s first cocktail!
 Of course, you should have it at the world-famous Sazerac bar.
 While we are on New Orleans’ originals, let finish out with one last drink, the Ramos Gin Fizz.
 The Ramos Gin Fizz is hard to find outside of New Orleans so you might as well go ahead and taste it while you’re here.
 For more on the best bars in New Orleans check out CNTraveler’s list of cool hangouts.